GT-ARC/opaca-python-sdk/README.md

 ## Custom Data Types

 If your agent is using custom data types as either input or output parameters, you need to register them in the `resources/container.json` file in OpenAPI format.
+It is recommended to define custom data types with the `BaseModel` class from the [Pydantic](https://pydantic-docs.helpmanual.io/) library.

 Here is an example for a custom data type `MyType`: